MicroEJ/How-To/FoundationLibrary-Get-Started/README.md

 # How to create a Foundation Library #
-A MicroEJ Foundation Library is a MicroEJ library that provides core runtime APIs or hardware-dependent functionality.
+A Foundation Library is a library that provides core runtime APIs or hardware-dependent functionality.
 It is often connected to underlying C low-level APIs.

 ![LLAPI](assets/schema1.png)